defold/doc/docs/en/tutorials/runner.md

 <a name="part-1"></a>
 ## STEP 1 - Installation and setup

-The first step is to download the following package.
-It is a zip package that contains all content that you need to create the tutorial game.
+The first step is to [download the following file](https://github.com/defold/defold-examples/releases/download/0.2.0/runner.zip).
+It is a zip package with the full project and all the assets that you need to create the tutorial game.

-<a class="btn btn-primary btn-xs-block btn-icon" href="//storage.googleapis.com/defold-doc/assets/runner-assets.zip">Download asset package<span aria-hidden="true" class="icon icon-download"></span></a>

 Now, if you haven't already downloaded and installed the Defold editor, it's time to do that: